ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - [ ] $O(n \log n)$

 ::: hints
-- The best-case cost occurs when the records are already in sorted order from lowest to highest.
+- The best-case cost occurs when the elements are already in sorted order from lowest to highest.
-- In this case, every test on the inner for loop will fail immediately, and no records will be moved.
+- In this case, every test on the inner for loop will fail immediately, and no elements will be moved.
 :::
 ::::::::::::::::::::::::::::::

 :::::::::: question ::::::::::
-What is the running time of Insertion sort when the input is an array where all record values are equal?
+What is the running time of Insertion sort when the input is an array where all elements are equal?

 - [x] $O(n)$
 - [ ] $O(n^2)$